Growing Chives in the Garden

 Growing in Pots

-We use a liquid organic seaweed fertilizer in spring and again in early summer.
-Remmeber that you are eating these plants, so if snails are a problem (doubtful) surround the plants with grit, certainly stay away from any snail bait or chemicals.
+We use a liquid organic seaweed fertiliser in spring and again in early summer.
+Remember that you are eating these plants, so if snails are a problem (doubtful) surround the plants with grit, certainly stay away from any snail bait or chemicals.

 Simply use kitchen scissors to cut the fresh green shoots as needed.
 Wash well before using and you will find that your home grown chives will reward you with a fresh flavour in a range of dishes.

-Chives are available for sale online from the following suppliers
+Chive plants are available for sale online from the following nurseries

 Little Hampton, Vic 345

 "Mail order nursery specialising in cottage garden perennials, flowering shrubs, Trilliums, Hostas and Pacific Coast Iris.
 Flat rate express postage - Except WA & TAS"